Tour de La Sensitive

-Tour de La Sensitive was a short 1994 concert tour by the Red Hot Chili Peppers and their first with guitarist, Dave Navarro who joined the band in 1993.
+Tour de La Sensitive was a short 1994 concert tour by the Red Hot Chili Peppers and their first with guitarist Dave Navarro, who joined the band in 1993.

 Background

 The band had just finished their hugely successful Blood Sugar Sex Magik Tour which saw the departure of guitarist John Frusciante in 1992.
 The band quickly regrouped and replaced him with Arik Marshall, who would finish out the remainder of the tour.
 Following the tour in 1993, the band began work on their next album but the chemistry with Marshall just wasn't there so they decided to fire him.
 Again left without a guitarist the band decided to hold open auditions by taking out an ad in the newspaper which was a total mess due to all the people showing up.
 One of the guitarists that showed up was Buckethead who claimed to have never even heard of the band or their songs.
 The band enjoyed his rehearsal however Flea felt he didn't mesh well with the band's sound.
 Shortly after the failed auditions, singer Anthony Kiedis ended up discovering Jesse Tobias, guitarist for a local L.A. band called Mother Tongue.
-The band asked Tobias to join, which he accepted and they started writing and rehearsing for the next album.
+The band asked Tobias to join, which he accepted; they started writing and rehearsing for the next album.
 Drummer Chad Smith informed the band that Navarro, who after turning them down once in 1992 after the departure of John Frusciante was finally ready to join.
-Tobias was fired and in September 1993 Navarro was hired as the band's seventh guitarist.
+Tobias was fired and Navarro was hired as the band's seventh guitarist in September 1993.

 The band went right into writing for the next album and decided to mount a short tour titled Tour de La Sensitive which was named after the fake biker gang nickname, Los Sensitives that Navarro gave four members.
 The tour saw the band performing a memorable set at Woodstock '94 which featured them in lightbulb costumes, which Navarro hated and dressed as Jimi Hendrix for their encore, and two opening dates for The Rolling Stones which singer Anthony Kiedis has said was a miserable experience.
 The tour was the first to feature songs that would be recorded for the 1995 album, One Hot Minute.